Do Go On - 207 - The Golden State Killer

 I don't know.

-early morning hours.
-Hated women for actual or perceived roles.
-If he was married probably
+work in the early morning hours, hated women for actual or perceived wrongs.
+If he was married,

-had a submissive spouse who tolerated his sexually deviant behaviour.
-Intelligent and articulate.
+probably had a submissive spouse who tolerated his sexually deviant behaviour, intelligent

-crimes until incapacitated by prison death or other intervention, and would have
+until incapacitated by prison death or other intervention

 So that's just sort of, and this is based on 70s